 Grace Children's Center Team and the children will practice emergency procedures and evacuation on a regular basis.
 Shelving, furniture, and heavy objects on high shelves have been secured to protect against falling.
 We continually check the center for potential hazards.

-The Disaster Plan is available on our website and our front lobby areas.
+The Disaster Plan is available on our website.

 Emergency Contacts